J&K: Encounter breaks out in Tral, Security forces cordon off area

 Srinagar, Mar 10: An encounter broke out in Tral of South Kashmir on Sunday after militants opened fire on security personnel.

-Reports said that the gunfight broke out after the forces launched a cordon and search operation in Pinglish following inputs about the presence of militants.
+Security forces launched a cordon and search operation in Pinglish area of Tral in south Kashmir district after receiving specific intelligence input about presence of the militants in the area, a police official said.

 Also Read | Security forces kill three TPC ultras in encounter